Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 In summary, for this week you need to:

-1. Make sure you have returned the unused hardware listed in [Deliverable 2](deliverable2.md) to Dr.Herring or Dr.Trudgen either before or during class on Friday.
-You can return then to Dr.Herring's (Driftmier 1202) and Dr.Trudgen's (Driftmier 1200) Offices throughout the week or in class on Friday.
+1. Make sure all your hardware is in your kit and is in working shapes and fill out the parts checklist

 2. Submit evidence in the form of pictures/videos for your **P** deliverable items to the Progress Deliverable 3 assignment folder on ELC.
 You do not need to submit code on ELC, just make sure your GitHub repository is up to date and contains the needed scripts.
 Make sure videos are short (less than 30 seconds per video), clear, and are narrated so that you communicate what you are showing.
 Do not sumbit Apple only playable videos or photos.
 They should be playable by standard software readily available.
 If you submit photos, make sure that they are labeled or identify in some way what you are showing.

-2. Bring your wiring diagram for the Adafruit Motor Hat pins to the new stepper motor wiring (Use colors of wires to the pins).
-We will check this in class on Friday and provide you your new stepper motors.

-3. Submit your completed Circuit Diagram to the Design Deliverable 3 assignment folder on ELC.

-4. Update your User Manual and Technical Documentation with your findings.
+3. Update your User Manual and Technical Documentation with your findings.

-5. Submit your Weekly Project Management Report to the "WPM for Deliverable 3" assignment folder on ELC.